-Why it is important to include milestone payments in your freelance contracts
+Why should contrators include milestone payments in contracts

 In business cash is king.
 It is an old saying, some even call it a cliché, yet it is true for organisations of all sizes, but as a freelancer cash is not just king it is the bedrock of your livelihood.

 Anyone who has ever freelanced or run their own business, will have either heard the following story, or even been a victim of it at some point; “freelancer engages in work for a client, for which payment has been promised, but payment is never received.”